mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 ## **Deploy the Application**

 Now it's time for action!
-In this section we will deploy one sample application which extracts the public `clientIp` (from HTTP request headers), and the `serverIp` (discovered when the app is initialized), returning it to the user.
+In this section, we will deploy one sample application that extracts the public `clientIp` (from HTTP request headers), and the `serverIp` (discovered when the app is initialized), returning it to the user.

 The app is called `geo-app`, feel free to change it by setting these environment variables: